 Cure on coated cooling racks or sheets of wax paper for about four weeks before using.

 The soap is safe to touch without gloves 48 hours after making, but it needs the extra time to allow excess moisture to evaporate out so the bars are harder and longer lasting.

 Want to learn more about making soap at home?

 This is, as Jan says, a basic recipe for making soap.
 I love how she spells out each step, making this such a doable project.

-If you try this and decide you want to delve into more soapmaking be sure to check out Jan’s new book, Simple & Natural Soapmaking.
+If you try this and decide you want to learn more about how to make soap at home, be sure to check out Jan’s new book, Simple & Natural Soapmaking.